UK to issue 'hundreds' of new oil, gas licences in North Sea

 The main opposition Labour party has said it will not issue any new North Sea drilling licences if it regains power in a general election due next year.

-"Investment in the North Sea will continue to unlock new projects, protect jobs, reduce emissions and boost UK energy independence," Prime Minister Rishi Sunak's office said in a statement.
+"Investment in the North Sea will continue to unlock new projects, protect jobs, reduce emissions and boost UK energy independence," Downing Street said in a statement.

-It said "a more flexible application process" would be adopted for licence requests, which would still be subject to a "climate compatability" test for carbon reduction goals.

-"The government is taking steps to slow the rapid decline in domestic production of oil and gas, which will secure our domestic energy supply and reduce reliance on hostile states," it said.

 Russian President Vladimir Putin's invasion of Ukraine in February last year saw a global surge in energy prices as Western nations imposed sanctions against Moscow, targeting in particular its massive oil and gas exports.

-"We have all witnessed how Putin has manipulated and weaponised energy -- disrupting supply and stalling growth in countries around the world," Sunak said in the statement.

-"Now more than ever, it's vital that we bolster our energy security and capitalise on that independence to deliver more affordable, clean energy."
+On a visit to Scotland, British Prime Minister Rishi Sunak said the licensing decision was "entirely consistent with transitioning to net zero".

-Sunak added that even when Britain reaches its net zero target by 2050, a quarter of its energy needs will come from oil and gas.
+He said that even if Britain achieves net zero by mid-century, around a quarter of its energy needs will still come from oil and gas.

+"What is important then is that we get that oil and gas in the best possible way.
+And that means getting it from here at home better for our energy security, not reliant on foreign dictators, better for jobs... but also better for the climate," Sunak added.

 A study released Monday by the North Sea Transition Authority (NSTA) said the carbon footprint from domestic UK gas production was one-fourth the footprint from imported liquified natural gas.

-Environmental group Greenpeace called the announcement a "cynical political ploy to sow division" in which "climate is collateral damage".

-"Just as wildfires and floods wreck homes and lives around the world, Rishi Sunak's government has decided to row back on key climate policies, attempted to toxify net zero, and recycled old myths about North Sea drilling," Philip Evans of Greenpeace UK said.
+But the licensing announcement prompted a backlash from environmental groups with Greenpeace calling it a "deliberate attempt to polarise the climate debate in the UK and score cheap political points".

-Hugo Tagholm, director of Oceana UK, an ocean advocacy organisation, called the decision a "betrayal of the British people by a government entirely fixated on short-term profits, with no regard for a future for our children and generations to come".
+Hugo Tagholm, director of Oceana UK, an ocean advocacy organisation, said the decision was a "betrayal of the British people" showing "no regard for a future for our children and generations to come".

+"July was the hottest month ever because of burning fossil fuels," Just Stop Oil, which wants the UK government to end all new oil and gas exploration, said.

+"Sunak is worse than a war criminal.
+He knows new oil and gas will impose unimaginable suffering and destroy the lives and livelihoods of billions of people," the group added.

 Also on Monday, the government confirmed plans to build two more carbon-capture facilities along the North Sea coast, at Acorn in northeast Scotland and Viking near Humber, England, alongside two already under construction.